plantgenomicslab/BCH709/_episodes/Linux_Enviroment_and_command_line.md

 ![anatomy]({{site.baseurl}}/fig/anatomy.jpg)

 ## What is GNU?
 GNU is an operating system that is free software—that is, it respects users' freedom.
 The GNU operating system consists of GNU packages (programs specifically released by the GNU Project) as well as free software released by third parties.
 The development of GNU made it possible to use a computer without software that would trample your freedom.
 GNU is a recursive acronym for "GNU's Not Unix!", chosen because GNU's design is Unix-like, but differs from Unix by being free software and containing no Unix code.
+Richard Matthew Stallman often known by his initials, rms, he started this project.
+The GNU General Public License (GNU GPL or GPL) is a widely-used free software license, which guarantees end users the freedom to run, study, share and modify the software.

 ## How about macOS?
 (XNU)